 There will be a Q&A opportunity during the call and a podcast will be made available to all registered participants following the conversation.

 Speakers: Dr. Chene Swart

 Location: via conference call Date: Thursday, January 16th, 2014 - 11:55am - 1:00pm, ET Details: As communities, we are surrounded by - and participate in - layers and layers of stories or narratives that inform what we know about one another; what we can see; how we relate; what we value; who we are; and, who we can become.
 Using narrative practices drawn from individual therapy, Dr. Swart's work explores the role of community narratives in social change and how, by re-composing and re-authoring the stories of our lives, together we can weave the fibres of hope, truth and possibility to create a shared sense of abundance and responsibility for one another.

 Practitioners meet by telephone and online to learn and share their experiences.The calls will focus mainly on poverty reduction, but are open and relevant to anyone working with multi-sector, comprehensive and community-based approaches to social issues.

 Each Community of Practice (CoP) usually meets every two months at a regular time via conference call; topics are determined by the members of the CoP.
 Dial-in information and background on each call are sent by email about a week before each call.

 The CoPs are smaller, more interactive groups than Tamarack's open tele-learning calls; we expect CoP members will commit to participating regularly, to freely sharing their experience and occasionally leading a call.

 You need only register once to join a specific CoP; you will then receive notices of future calls for that CoP.
-To register or if you no longer want to receive the emails for a specific CoP, please email us here.
+To register for or unsubscribe from emails for a specific CoP, please email the appropriate contact person listed below: